aattila/relay8/README.md

 ## More than a deploy

-You can deploy the application also a RaspberryPI (but be sure you have Java 8 on it) and use different public and free services to have access into your application without port forwarding.
+You can deploy the application also to a RaspberryPI (but be sure you have Java 8 on it) and use different public and free services to have access into your application without port forwarding.